 The Most Wasteful Holiday Items

 When people think about holiday shopping, they are likely not considering the excessive amount of waste that comes with each extra purchase, but that is exactly what I hope you will do after reading this.
-Check out 8 of the Biggest Contributors of Holiday Waste along with some facts that I hope will help persuade you to consider how you celebrate this year and years to come.

 12 Environmentally Friendly Gift Ideas

 Check out some of our favorite ideas for environmentally friendly gifts.
 It’s a great idea to consider if the gift you’re buying is a durable good; this means that it can last for three or more years.
-Plastic typically is cheap AND cheaply made, so focus on quality over quantity.
+Plastic is cheap AND cheaply made, so focus on quality over quantity.

 Sustainable Toys - Select those made from wood or bamboo